We are a small, fully qualified and insured, deer management group operating across the south of England and Wales.

 This is an important time of year or us, for two reasons:

-1. A single animal, especially a relatively inexperienced one, is easier to sneak up on than a group; and,
+1. A single animal, especially a relatively inexperienced one, is easier to stalk into than a group; and,

 2. More dispersed animals means that it is more likely that you will cross paths with some, and it increases the chances of a second opportunity if you are successful early on.